 Textile Process Operator

-Textile process operators carry out a variety of tasks in the production of materials such as yarn, cloth and carpet.
+Textile process operators carry out a variety of tasks in the production of materials such as fabric, canvas, yarn and carpet.

 Textile process operators usually earn